IBM/MAX-News-Text-Generator/README.md

 This repository contains code to instantiate and deploy a text generation model.
 This model recognizes a text file as an input and outputs a string.
 The model was trained on the One Billion Word Benchmark (http://arxiv.org/abs/1312.3005) data set.
-The input to the model is a simple text file, and the output is a string container the words that are predicted to follow.
+The input to the model is a simple text file, and the output is a string containing the words that are predicted to follow.
 The model has a vocabulary of approximately 800,000 words.

 The model files are hosted on [IBM Cloud Object Storage](http://max-assets.s3.us.cloud-object-storage.appdomain.cloud/news-text-generator/1.0/assets.tar.gz).
 The code in this repository deploys the model as a web service